 When a project is deemed to no longer have commercially viable prospects to the Company, exploration and evaluation expenditures in respect of the project are deemed to be impaired.
 As a result, those exploration and expenditure costs, in excess of estimated recoveries, are written off to the statement of loss and comprehensive loss.

 Management reviews the facts and circumstances suggesting if the carrying amount of the exploration and evaluation assets exceeds their recoverable amount on a regular basis.
-If the facts and circumstances suggest the carrying value exceeds the recoverable amount, the Company will perform an impairment test on the property in accordance with the provisions of IFRS 6.
+If the facts and circumstances suggest the b.
+Exploration and Evaluation Assets (continued)